New festival coming to Leamington

 A new festival is set to come to Leamington later this year.

-Market operator CJ's Events Warwickshire has announced that it will be bringing a Brazilian Day Festival to Leamington on Sunday June 9.
+Market operator CJ's Events Warwickshire has announced that it will be supporting a Brazilian Day Festival to Leamington on Sunday June 9.

 A spokesperson from CJ's Event Warwickshire said: "We're pleased to be supporting the Brazilian Culture and Arts Community in their Brazilian Day Festival which is taking place in the newly restored Pump Room Gardens.